Skip to content

 Recursive Descent#

-When an argument of a type constructor is not a primitive type, we fall back to the simple encoding schema, in which case we emit the separate code for the type constructor according to the table above and descend recursively to every child node of the type tree.
+When an argument of a type constructor is not a primitive type, we fall back to the simple encoding schema.
+In this case, we emit the separate code for the type constructor according to the table above and descend recursively to every child node of the type tree.

-We do this descend only for those children whose code cannot be embedded in the parent code.
+We perform this descent only for those children whose code cannot be embedded in the parent code.

-For example, serialization of Coll[(Int,Boolean)] proceeds as the following:
+For example, serialization of Coll[(Int,Boolean)] proceeds as follows:

-1. Emit 0x0C because the elements type of the collection is not embeddable
+1. Emit 0x0C because the element type of the collection is not embeddable.

-5. Emit 0x02 - the code for embeddable type Boolean
+5. Emit 0x02 - the code for the embeddable type Boolean.

 Type D R Serialized Bytes #Bytes Comments